First voyage of James Cook: Conception

 The Royal Society suggested command be given to Scottish geographer Alexander Dalrymple, who had urged that an expedition be sent to make contact with the estimated 50 million inhabitants of the Southern Continent with whom, he said, there was "at present no trade from Europe thither, though the scraps from this table would be sufficient to maintain the power, dominion, and sovereignty of Britain, by employing all its manufacturers and ships".
 As a condition of his acceptance, Dalrymple demanded a brevet commission as a captain in the Royal Navy.
 However, First Lord of the Admiralty Edward Hawke refused, going so far as to say he would rather cut off his right hand than give command of a Navy vessel to someone not educated as a seaman.
-In refusing Dalrymple's command, Hawke was influenced by previous insubordination aboard the sloop HMS Paramour in 1698, when naval officers had refused to take orders from civilian commander Dr. Edmond Halley.
+In refusing Dalrymple's command, Hawke was influenced by previous insubordination aboard the sloop HMS Paramour in 1698, when naval officers had refused to take orders from civilian commander Edmond Halley.
 The impasse was broken when the Admiralty proposed James Cook, a naval officer with a background in mathematics and cartography.
-Acceptable to both parties, Cook was promoted to Lieutenant and named as commander of the expedition.
+Acceptable to both parties, Cook took and passed the examination for Lieutenant, so allowing him to take command of Endeavour, and of the expedition.